SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: PRELIMINARIES

-The most computationally expensive parts of histogram-based gradient boosting algorithms are the histogram building and split-point finding~\cite{ke2017lightgbm}.
-In the vertical-federation scenario, computational costs in these two parts are particularly high.
-From the review of SecureBoost, we have following observations:
+The most expensive parts of histogram-based gradient boosting algorithms are the histogram building and split node finding~\cite{ke2017lightgbm,chen2016xgboost}.
+Due to homomorphic encryption operations, these two parts are particularly expensive to compute in SecureBoost.
+From the review of SecureBoost, we have the following observations:

-1. Histograms computation on the host side will be especially time-consuming because it is computed on homomorphic ciphertexts.
-Homomorphic additions of ciphertext, which usually involve multiplication and modulo operations on large integers, are far more expensive than plaintext additions~\cite{paillier1999public}.
+\begin{itemize} \item \textbf{Encryption and Addition Operation Cost}: Histogram calculation of the passive party will be especially time-consuming because it is calculated on the homomorphic ciphertext.
+Homomorphic addition to ciphertext usually involves multiplication and modular operations on large integers and is much more expensive than plaintext addition~\cite{paillier1999public}.

-2. We need to encrypt all gradient and hessian, and we have to decrypt batches of encrypted split-infos when we are splitting nodes.
-The encryption and decryption costs are not negligible when traning on large-scale data.
+\item \textbf{Decryption Operation Cost}: Since we know that the gradient and hessian are encrypted, we have to decrypt a batch of encrypted split information when we split the node.
+Decryption is expensive to train on large amounts of data.

-3. We need to take communications into consideration when running a federation algorithm.
-At every epoch, we first need to synchronized encrypted gradient and hessian to host parties.
-For every node, we have a batch of encrypted split-info to send.
-These will bring heavy communications overheads.

-4. When training on large multi-classification data set, all costs enlarge by several times(times of unique label number), further makes training more expensive.

-Therefore, inspired by the four points listed above, we proceed to optimize SecureBoost from three directions:

-\textbf{$\bullet$} Ciphertext-related operations and transmissions are the main overhead in vertical-federated algorithms, as we analyze above.
-We firstly seek way to directly reduce the cost of homomorphic ciphertext computations on host sides, especially computations related to histogram computations and split-finding.
-We propose a cipher-optimization framework.
-Its main ideas are: pack plaintext to reduce ciphertext numbers in computation and transmission, compress ciphertext on host sides using homomorphic properties to reduce decryption and communication costs.
-We introduce this framework elaborately in section 4.

-\textbf{$\bullet$} The federation parts of algorithms, like split-finding, always involve cipher computations and communications.
-From training mechanism levels we design two methods: the mix tree mode and the layered tree mode to directly skip partial of federation parts of the default setting of SecureBoost.

-We notice that default GBDT multi-classification training setting might not suitable for large-scale federation training, so we propose a new multi-classification mechanism SecureBoost-MO for faster multi-classification training.